MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ### Delegate subnet to Microsoft.PowerAutomate/hostedRpa

-To use your the subnet configured in your virtual network for hosted machine groups, you need to perform subnet delegration to the **Microsoft.PowerAutomate/hostedRpa** service.
+To use the subnet configured in your virtual network for hosted machine groups, you need to perform subnet delegation to the **Microsoft.PowerAutomate/hostedRpa** service.

 1. In the [Azure portal](https://portal.azure.com/), go to your subnet